marissaweis/unsupervised_neuronal_map/data/graphdino/README.md

 ## Inference using pre-trained GraphDINO

 The weights of the GraphDINO trained on MICrons are given in the [checkpoint file](https://github.com/marissaweis/unsupervised_neuronal_map/blob/main/data/graphdino/ckpts/ckpt_microns.pt).
-See the notebook []() for an example, how to perform infernence using the pre-trained model.
+See the notebook []() for an example, how to perform inference using the pre-trained model.

 ## Embeddings